thunder9/onsetdetector.js/README.md

 // set threshold in the range of 0-255 OnsetDetector.threshold = 150;

-// start monitoring the live audio input that are captured by the microphone OnsetDetector.start();
+// start monitoring the live audio input that is captured by the microphone OnsetDetector.start();

 // stop monitoring